Coronavirus service disruption

 The submission of physical materials for approval in order to discharge a condition will not be possible.
 Photographs of materials should be submitted instead to firstname.lastname@example.org.

-At the current time the pre-application service for new enquiries is being suspended.
-Existing pre-app meetings to discuss planning proposals will no longer take place in person.
+Our pre-application service is now available again however, delays to published turnaround times are likely.
+To a degree this will depend on the complexity of the advice sought and the need for a site visit.
+In the latter situation, it might be that the advice cannot be given until a site visit can happen.
+Pre-app meetings to discuss planning proposals will no longer take place in person.
 Should a meeting be essential during this period, arrangements will be made for virtual meetings to take place, appreciating the limitations this may bring.
-Meetings however will be at officers' discretion.
+Meetings, however, will be at officers' discretion.

 Site visits are being considered on a case by case basis.
 If entering the site is a necessity, then the site visit will be delayed until it is considered safe to do so.

 Ashford Borough Council held its first fully virtual Planning Committee meeting on Wednesday 22 April.
 The next virtual Planning Committee will be held on Wednesday 20 May.
 Please note that any member of the press and public may watch and listen to proceedings at this ‘virtual’ meeting via a weblink which will be publicised on the homepage of our website at least 24 hours before the meeting.
 Members of the press and public may tweet, blog etc. during the live broadcast as they would be able to during a regular Committee meeting at the Civic Centre.

 Changes to delegations have been implemented in order to reduce the workload on the Planning Committee at this difficult time:

 New delegations to the Strategic Development and Delivery Manager and the Development Management Manager:-

 Reserved Matters Applications for approval of Appearance, Layout and Scale.